 Are you interested in learning more about a Coverdell Education Savings Account?

 It’s important to think about your child’s future education and how you will pay for it.
-Whether your child wants to go to a private high school, a technical school, a four-year university, or on to grad school, you need to plan in advance to ensure you have enough money and resources to help them.
+Whether your child wants to go to a private high school, a technical school, a four-year university, or on to grad school, you need to plan to ensure you have enough money and resources to help them.

 When you open a Coverdell Education Savings Account (ESA), you show your commitment to saving money responsibly for your child’s education.
 It’s a smart way to prepare for a common expense, no matter how far away it may seem.

 Is a Coverdell ESA right for your family?
 How does it compare to other options, such as a 529 Savings Plan?
 Read on to learn more about education savings accounts.

 Coverdell ESAs are investment accounts with tax benefits meant to encourage people to save for qualified educational expenses.
 Those costs may be at the postsecondary, secondary, or primary level.
 Money deposited in a Coverdell ESA is tax deferred, and it can be taken out without incurring taxes when the money goes toward education-related needs at an eligible school.

 Coverdell ESAs were originally referred to as Education Individual Retirement Accounts.
 In the 1990s, they were named after the late Senator Paul Coverdell, a Georgia Republican who pushed for a new way for families to pay for college.
 They share some similarities with IRAs — a savings account for retirement that also has tax advantages.
 Like the IRA, the Coverdell ESA has a maximum annual contribution and income restrictions.